-In her home, Estefany helps by running errands.
-She lives with her father and her mother.
+Estefany lives with her father and her mother.
+She is responsible for running errands.
 Her father is sometimes employed as a farmer and her mother maintains the home.
 There are 2 children in the family.

 For fun, Estefany enjoys playing house and playing with dolls.
 She attends church activities regularly and is in kindergarten where her performance is average.